-- 1. Employees must update and record travel on the Travel Expense Statement. - 2.
-Travel reimbursement must be approved by the supervisor and submitted to the accounting office on a monthly basis. - 3.
+1. Employees must update and record travel on the Travel Expense Statement.

+- 2. Travel reimbursement must be approved by the supervisor and submitted to the accounting office on a monthly basis. - 3.
 Reimbursement will be on a set mileage rate as approved by the GSA.
 The travel voucher must be completely filled out and the required receipts attached. - 4.
 Travel reimbursement are due in the accounting office by the 5th of the month.
 Incomplete travel vouchers will be returned to the employee and processed at a later date. - 5.
-All travel vouchers will be reviewed and approved to pay by the Chief Executive Officer.
-The CEO's travel claim will be approved by the Board Chair. - 6.
+All travel vouchers will be reviewed by Accounting staff, and approved to pay by the Chief Executive Officer and/ Local Area Executive Director.
+The CEO's/ Executive Director's travel claim will be approved by the Board Chair. - 6.
 Checks for all travel will be prepared in accordance with the check disbursement procedures.